 We will complete one (1) set of disability forms and (1) set of FMLA forms complimentary.
 Fees will apply for duplicate and multiple requests.

 Prenatal labor classes are offered at Camelback Women’s Health as well as the hospital where you are planning to deliver your baby.
+You can find information about Camelback Women’s Health classes here.

 Typically, classes are conducted once a week for three weeks and cover a variety of different topics which will be important for you to know, such as infant CPR and newborn care.
 We recommend you completing your classes before your 36th week of pregnancy.